amol-/depot/docs/database.rst

 Attaching to Models
 ------------------------------

-Attaching files to models is as simple as declaring a field of the model itself, support is currently provided for **SQLAlchemy** through the :class:`depot.fields.sqlalchemy.UploadedFileField` and for **Ming (MongoDB)** through the :class:`depot.fields.ming.UploadedFileProperty`::
+Attaching files to models is as simple as declaring a field on the model itself, support is currently provided for **SQLAlchemy** through the :class:`depot.fields.sqlalchemy.UploadedFileField` and for **Ming (MongoDB)** through the :class:`depot.fields.ming.UploadedFileProperty`::